stakewise/v3-operator/README.md

 This command allows you to self-report your validator keys to the Rated Network, ensuring that your validator set is tracked and updated on the Rated Explorer.

-To use the `rated-self-report` command, you will need to provide the following parameters:
+To use the `submit-rated-network` command, you will need to provide the following parameters:

 - `--data-dir`: Path where the vault data will be placed.
 Default is ~/.stakewise.
 - `--vaults`:  The comma separated list of your vault addresses.